-An order usually includes an indication of how long it will remain in effect.
-The term "good till investment immediately at the best available current price.
+An investor makes a market order through a broker or brokerage service to buy or sell an investment immediately at the best available current price.
 A market order is the default option and is likely to be executed because it does not contain restrictions on the price or the time frame in which the order can be executed.
 A market order is also sometimes referred to as an unrestricted order.